22 May Go with the (gluten free) whole grain

 Whole grains are suddenly the talk of the town, but not always for the right reasons.
-Although grains have been publically vilified for causing many of our current health ills, the evidence on whole grains paints an entirely different picture.
+Although grains have been publicly vilified for causing many of our current health ills, the evidence on whole grains paints an entirely different picture.
 The overwhelming consensus among nutritional scientists is that we should wholeheartedly embrace (and devour) whole grains.
 They needn’t be feared or demonised, but simply enjoyed as part of a healthy balanced diet.

 Have you ever wondered what makes a grain a whole grain?
-After all there are a number of them.
+After all, there are a number of them.
 All whole grains are comprised of three layers: a bran layer, the endosperm and the germ.
 The outer bran layer contains fibre and a number of vitamins, minerals and phytochemicals.
 The endosperm, which supplies the energy for the germ, is choc-a-block full of carbohydrates and protein.
 Meanwhile, the germ contains the genetic make-up of the grain and is rich in essential fats, vitamin E and B-group vitamins as well as other phytonutrients.
-So the term ‘whole grain’ is used to define a complete grain, flour or a cereal that contains all these three elements.
+So the term ‘whole grain’ is used to define a complete grain, flour or cereal that contains all these three elements.

 Whole grains are nutritional powerhouses that boast a high protein and fibre content and contain a raft of essential vitamins and minerals.
 Research shows that people who regularly include whole grains as part of their diet have lower cholesterol levels and blood pressure rates and are less likely to develop diabetes and certain cancers.
 The high fibre content of these grains may also assist with weight management by increasing satiety.
 They really do tick every nutritional box.